OpenEvalProject/evals/manuscripts/elife-34961/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/34961/elife-34961-fig9-v1.jpg)

 **Figure 9.:** HLA class I molecules are assembled in the ER and traffic to the cell surface via the Golgi network.
 Cell surface HLA class I is internalized into the lysosome for degradation.
 Steady state surface expression is determined by the net rates of intracellular assembly, trafficking and loss from the cell surface.
 Top: In lymphocytes, optimal peptides are assembled with tapasin-dependent alleles such as HLA-B*08:01, for which the ER peptide pool is not limiting.
 Additionally, HLA-B*08:01-peptide complexes have a more buried peptide, due to ionic interactions mediated by D9 of B*08:01 with peptide residue 5, which is predicted to confer high stability to the complexes.
 In contrast, the ER peptide pool is limiting for HLA-B*35:01 and HLA-B*07:02 (due to mismatch between their peptide-binding specificities and TAP transport specificity), but their high intrinsic stabilities and tapasin-independent assembly characteristics allow escape from the ER to the cell surface.
 These sub-optimally loaded complexes have higher receptivity to exogenous peptides.
 The ER peptide pool is limiting for HLA-B*51:01 (due to mismatch between its peptide-binding specificities and TAP transport specificity).
 The requirement for tapasin-dependent assembly (related to low intrinsic stability of the peptide-deficient form) may result in low cell surface accrual and expression.
 Bottom: The B7 supertype members (B*07:02, B*35:01 and B*51:01) have induced expression in monocytes relative to lymphocytes, despite the mismatch between their peptide binding preferences and TAP transport specificity, suggesting an alternative source of peptides, such as those that may be found in the AP-1+ compartments.
 In contrast, the highly tapasin dependent HLA-B*08:01 and HLA-B*44:02 have lower surface expression or induction and stability relative to lymphocytes, possibly due to slow assembly in the same AP-1+ compartment, compounded by a reduced ratio of tapasin relative to HLA class I in the ER.
-This figure has one source data table reflecting all blood donor demographics.10.7554/eLife.34961.037Figure 9—source data 1.Top table: All genotyped donors.
-Bottom table: Blood donors whose samples were used for the data shown in Figures 1–7.
+This figure has one source data table reflecting all blood donor demographics.

 Mismatch of HLA peptide binding preference with TAP transport specificity (P2P preferences of the B7 superfamily) is a potential determinant of low cell surface expression in lymphocytes.
 A tapasin-independent assembly pathway is also a potential factor for reduced cell surface expression and stability and enhanced exogenous peptide-receptivity in lymphocytes, particularly when the intracellular peptide pool is also limiting.
 High affinity peptides are better able to displace tapasin from HLA class I than low affinity peptides (Rizvi and Raghavan, 2006), consistent with recent structural studies (Jiang et al., 2017; Thomas and Tampé, 2017) that support models involving competition between peptide and tapasin.
 For MHC class I allotypes assembling in the context of the PLC, the threshold peptide affinity required to exit the ER is expected to be dictated by the affinity of the tapasin-MHC interaction.
 For allotypes such as HLA-B*35:01 and B*07:02 that can also assemble efficiently independently of the PLC, this threshold affinity would be lower than allotypes such as B*08:01, which are more dependent on the PLC for assembly.
 Since tapasin-independent assembly is also linked to higher stability of the peptide-deficient form (Rizvi et al., 2014), allotypes such as HLA-B*35:01 and B*07:02 may escape PLC-mediated and other ER quality control mechanisms when devoid of peptides or when bound to a sub-optimal peptide, resulting in enhanced peptide receptivity in lymphocytes.
 Alternatively, tapasin-dependent allotypes such as B*51:01 that have P2P preferences may face an intracellular assembly bottleneck.
 Conversely, high expression and stability of B*08:01 in lymphocytes is linked to its unique peptide-binding characteristics (Figure 8), an ample peptide supply and tapasin-dependent assembly.